altruios/namshubettulpa/public/namshubettuple/interludes.md

 *Al-tok raised his hand as far as it would go*
 "if you wouldn't mind"
 *He guestured to his arms and neck.*
+"I'll push you all though, I can make a window"
 'Uri would be fun to consume, save him for after Alice...'
+~Al-tok knew so many people~
+~Almost all brushed against him in their dreams.~ ~Every one of them a delicicy.~
+~Everyone of them eventually would be his.~
 *Robert stepped forward*
+"We would just step though."
+*Al-tok shook his head*
+"Not exactly, more like a personal window. one for each of you - let me show you"
+`exe -root.__seed`
 "You are me now"
 ~Al-tok whispered~
 *Robert hesitated but continued walking forward, releasing the neck bond*